Milovane/RPG/README.md

 ### Armor ###
 To create a piece of armor the method called is var armor = new Armor("Name", 1, Slot.Head, ArmorType.Cloth, new HeroAttribute(3, 3, 3));
 The different parameters that are needed are: name, requiredLevel, Slot."slot", ArmorType and heroattributes).
-The different slots in which a hero may equip armor in is: head, body and legs.
+The different slots in which a hero may equip armor in is: <br />
+• Head<br />
+• Body<br />
+• Legs<br />

-The different armor types and the hero class that can use it are:
+The different armor types that the hero classes can use are:
 |ArmorType|Hero|
 |----|-----|
 |Cloth|Mage|